 Importing (buying products overseas and reselling them in one's own country) and exporting (selling domestic products to foreign customers) are the oldest and most prevalent forms of international trade.
 For many companies, importing is the primary link to the global market.
-American food and beverage wholesalers, for instance, import for resale in U.S. supermarkets the bottled waters Evian and Fiji from their sources in the French Alps and the Fiji Islands respectively.5 Other companies get into the global arena by identifying an international market for their products and becoming exporters.
+American food and beverage wholesalers, for instance, import for resale in US supermarkets the bottled waters Evian and Fiji from their sources in the French Alps and the Fiji Islands respectively.
+6 Other companies get into the global arena by identifying an international market for their products and becoming exporters.
 The Chinese, for instance, are fond of fast foods cooked in soybean oil.
-Because they also have an increasing appetite for meat, they need high-protein soybeans to raise livestock.6 American farmers now export over \$9 billion worth of soybeans to China every year.7
+Because they also have an increasing appetite for meat, they need high-protein soybeans to raise livestock.
+In 2020, the value of U.S. soybean exports to the world reached a record \$25.7 billion, up nearly 40 percent (\$7 billion) by value and up 23 percent (11.9 million tons) by volume from the prior year.
+Exports to China jumped \$6.2 billion (up 77 percent) from last year, significantly contributing to the rise in total exports.
+The total value of U.S. soybean exports was more than \$4 billion (18 percent) above the 5-year average of 2013-2017.